vinicius0026/datatables-query/README.md

 # datatablesQuery

-datatablesQuery is a module for making the integration between front-end tables using [datatables](https://www.datatables.net/) and a REST API, node.js, express, MongoDB and Mongoose backed Server.
+datatablesQuery is a module for making the integration between front-end tables using [datatables](https://www.datatables.net/) and a REST API, node.js, express, MongoDB and Mongoose backed Server easier.

 The main purpose is dealing with server side processing available in datatables, making it easy to integrate client and server.